Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 ## Course Specifics

-**Course Delivery**: online | 7 weeks | 14 sessions
+**Course Delivery**: online | 7 weeks | 13 sessions

 **Course Credits**: 3 units | 37.5 Seat Hours | 75 Total Hours

 ## Learning Objectives

 By the end of this course, students will be able to:

-1. Create Python programs that read and write text files and manipulate strings
-2. Implement core data structures including singly linked lists and hash tables
+1. Implement core linear and non-linear data structures.
-4. Construct and sample probability distributions based on observed word frequencies
-6. Use unit tests that assert correct behavior of functions and classes
-7. Analyze the complexity of iterative algorithms and data structures with visual loop counting
+1. Understand the advantages and applications of different data structures.
+1. Implement search and soring alogirthms and analyze their complexities.
+1. Solve open ended real-world and interview problems and select appropriate data structures/algorithms based on requirements.

 ## Prerequisites